tanjazlender/MicrobiomePrime/README.md

 <details>
   <summary>Primary results table</summary>

+The primary results table provides detailed metrics on primer pair performance, including specificity, sensitivity, and abundance measures.

-Description of column names in the main results table detailing the performance of primer pairs.
+Description of column names in the main results table detailing the performance of primer pairs:
 | **Column name**                      | **Definition**                                                                                                    | **Example**                                                                                     |
 |--------------------------------------|-------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|
 | **PP_ID**                            | The identifier (name) of a primer pair.                                                                            | Anatids101Fw:Anatids117Rv                                                                       |